cyrilletuzi/vscode-angular-schematics/README.md

 - with an `angular.json` or `.angular-cli.json` file in workspace (automatically done by the CLI),
 - with `@schematics/angular` installed locally in your project (automatically done by the CLI).

+The project opened must be the root directory of the Angular project.
+It won't work from a parent directory, as the CLI itself requires to be in the Angular directory.

 ## Other features

 ### Other schematics